 Unless you know your local streams, bays, and lakes are unpolluted, avoid eating fish you catch yourself.
 Some lakes and rivers are contaminated with industrial chemicals.
 Locally caught bluefish, striped bass, salmon, pike, trout, and walleye may be affected.
 Check with your state's fish and wildlife department for more information.

 You may not want to insult your friends by avoiding their potluck offerings.
 But there's reason for concern if the food is left unrefrigerated for too long.
-Follow the 2-Hour Rule: Don't eat potluck dishes that have been sitting at room temperature for longer than two hours.
-When temperatures are above 90° F, the cut-off should be one hour.
+Follow the 2-Hour Rule: Don't eat potluck dishes that have been sitting at room temperature for longer than 2 hours.
+When temperatures are above 90 F, the cutoff should be 1 hour.

 Have you ever dreamed of visiting a farm and tasting milk fresh from a cow?
 Wait a while.
 Freshly collected milk has not yet been through the pasteurization process that protects it from listeria.
 That can be dangerous for you and your baby.
 Buy milk, cheese, or dairy products from a local farm only if the label says “pasteurized.”